 For me, the best parts of the histories are the parts that diverge from the factual lists of towns to the more personal accounts of the activities of those days.
 The anxiety produced by observing the American armor retreat past Stavelot makes for a suspenseful story.
 If you have any stories or heard a family member tell stories, please send them to me for inclusion here.

-My father, 88 years old as I write this, often relates how the Company once had a cook who could do wonders with powdered eggs, and how the enlisted men suffered when that cook was transferred.
-He remembers chipped beef on toast, otherwise known as SOS (Shit On Shingles, pardon my French).
-He talks about driving at night without headlights in order to avoid enemy fire.
+My father often related how the Company once had a cook who could do wonders with powdered eggs, and how the enlisted men suffered when that cook was transferred.
+He remembered chipped beef on toast, otherwise known as SOS (Shit On Shingles, pardon my French).
+He talked about driving at night without headlights in order to avoid enemy fire.
 They located pubs in England by looking under doors for cracks of light because the windows were all covered.
-He remembers that Company soldiers sometimes tried to shoot down the buzz bombs.
-He is disappointed that he was so close to Poland, where his parents were born, but he never made it over the border.
+He remembered that Company soldiers sometimes tried to shoot down the buzz bombs.
+He was disappointed that he was so close to Poland, where his parents were born, but he never made it over the border.
 He was frustrated with the cold winter and moving around so often and not having adequate socks and boots, and he loved those periods when he slept in a building in a bed and had a hot shower and plentiful coffee.
-He remembers the plane crash in California described in the condensed history.
-He doesn't talk much about the real horrors of war, and the supreme sacrifice that he must have witnessed all too often.
+He remembered the plane crash in California described in the condensed history.
+He didn't talk much about the real horrors of war, and the supreme sacrifice that he must have witnessed all too often.
 I hope that this transcription for the internet pays homage to soldiers of all eras everywhere.

 These histories seem to disprove the rumor that the Tower of Pisa stood up straight until the 3562nd's convoy rolled through. :-)